sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 Teams work using Agile methodologies to iterate on and continually improve solutions and services.
 Clients are included from the start of projects and can submit regular feedback.
 There is a big focus on automation of testing, deployments, security and service requests, removing the need for manual approvals.
-Information about the flow of product development work across the whole value stream is readily available.
+Information about the flow of work across the whole value stream is readily available and teams have a good understanding of the flow of work from the business all the way through to citizens or ESDC employees.

 Governance is moving to lean project management where desired outcomes are stated instead of requirements, and hypothesis are used instead of business cases, favouring smaller projects as a means to reduce risks and avoid feature bloat.
 ESDC investment management enables this by allowing smaller, more iterative investments in IT.